menandmice/micetro_docs/guides/user-manual/ansible_mm_freeip.rst

   exclude DHCP reserved ranges from result

 filter:
   Micetro filter statement.
-Filter validation is done by the Men&Mice suite, not in the plugin.
+Filter validation is done by Micetro, not in the plugin.
 More filter info: :ref:`quickfilter`

 multi:
   Get a list of x number of free IP addresses from the requested zones.